• About

 Variations and Substitutions

-• Restaurants in the U.S. normally serve fried calamari with a side of marina sauce.
+• Restaurants in the U.S. normally serve fried calamari with a side of marinara sauce.
 It's optional but not required to have a dipping sauce.

 • Use bread crumbs in place of flour.